 There were 23 RCTs that met our inclusion criteria for the NMAs, and they were allocated as follows: ARR (20 RCTs and 40 study arms), CDP-3 (18 RCTs and 32 study arms), and CDP-6 (18 RCTs and 32 study arms).
-The study design and baseline characteristics of the included RCTs across the networks are detailed below in Table 3.1, with additional study design and baseline characteristics presented in Supplement Tables D8-9.
+The study design and baseline characteristics of the included RCTs across the networks are detailed below in Table 3.1, with additional study design and baseline characteristics presented in Supplement Tables D10-11.

 We made several decisions regarding the design of the NMAs.
 All trials in the network met our inclusion criteria of a minimum of one year follow up (range: 48 to 108 weeks).
 We accounted for variation in follow-up using person-years (ARR) and hazard ratios (HRs) (time to CDP) in our NMA inputs.
 Several DMTs in our NMAs had efficacy data for multiple doses; we selected study arms that best corresponded to each drug's approved FDA label.
 Teriflunomide has two approved doses, 7 mg and 14 mg; we selected the 14 mg dose as the more efficacious of the two using previous NMA results.
-Rituximab trials did not report HRs (and associated 95% confidence intervals [CIs]) needed for the CDP-3 and CDP-6 NMAs and thus were excluded from those two networks.
-Diroximel fumarate and monomethyl fumarate are active metabolites of dimethyl fumarate.
+Rituximab trials did not report HRs (and associated 95% confidence intervals) needed for the CDP-3 and CDP-6 NMAs and thus were excluded from those two networks.
+Enzymatic hydrolysis of both dimethyl fumarate and diroximel fumarate results in the active metabolite monomethyl fumarate.
 Both agents were approved for treatment of relapsing forms of MS based on evidence of bioequivalence to dimethyl fumarate and thus they are not included in the NMAs due to assumed efficacy equivalence.

-An additional two trials, PRISMS (interferon beta-1a vs. placebo) and BRAVO (using the interferon beta-1a vs. placebo arm), were included in the CDP-3 and CDP-6 NMAs as linkages to connect ocrelizumab and ozanimod to the network.
-One more trial, EVIDENCE (interferon beta-1a 44 mcg vs. 30 mcg), was included into the CDP networks as a sensitivity analysis.
-Baseline characteristics of these trials were deemed to be comparable to the rest of the trials in the network (see Supplement Table D9).
+An additional two trials, PRISMS (interferon beta-1a vs. placebo) and BRAVO (using the interferon beta-1a vs. placebo arm), were included in the CDP-3 and CDP-6 NMAs as linkages to connect ocrelizumab and ozanimod to the network.^{25,26} One more trial, EVIDENCE (interferon beta-1a 44 mcg vs. 30 mcg), was included into the CDP networks as a sensitivity analysis.27 Baseline characteristics of these trials were deemed to be comparable to the rest of the trials in the network (see Supplement Table D11).
 Additional details on the methodological design, inputs, and outputs of our NMAs can be found in Supplement D2.